-The Highland Games at Blair Castle are some of the most popular games in the whole country.
+That’s when you’ll see the Highland Games at Blair Castle.
+These are some of the most popular games in the whole of Scotland.

 The Atholl Highlanders Parade and Gathering is a spectacle you don’t want to miss, so be sure you plan to visit Pitlochry during this time if you can.

-During the autumn, visit Pitlochry for The Enchanted Forest, an event I absolutely adored and hope you will all get to see someday!
+During the autumn, visit Pitlochry for The Enchanted Forest.
+It’s an event I absolutely adored and hope you will all get to see someday!
 It takes place each year for most of October, so try to book a weekend in Pitlochry to coincide with this fun event.